 Amundsen-Scott South Pole Station

-Nestled in the belly button of our planet, Amundsen-Scott is a dazzling brainchild of American ambition, like Uncle Sam’s snow globe, shaken but never stirred.
+Nestled in the belly button of our planet, Amundsen-Scott is a dazzling brainchild of American ambition.
 In a land where directions are moot (seriously, every step away is literally to the north), this base stands tall as the southernmost dwelling on Earth.
 Talk about a real estate selling point!

 The station, rebooted and redesigned in 2008, now looks like a spaceship, making it feel like the Antarctic Starship Enterprise.
-Perhaps it’s a fitting design, given its astronomical aspirations.
-And beneath its futuristic facade, the station houses brave souls who endure six-month-long nights, celebrating midwinter with as much pomp as one can muster in negative degrees.
+And beneath its futuristic facade, the station houses brave souls who endure six-month-long nights, one shift at a time.

 Mirny Station